This post may contain affiliate links. You can read my disclosure page for more information.

 Valentine’s Day is almost here, and to me, it’s about two things: hearts and chocolate.
 And if the chocolate is heart-shaped, well, win-win. 🙂 Making delectable heart shaped food for someone special doesn’t have to be hard!
 I want to share some ideas with you to get your creative juices flowing.

-How about heart-shaped waffles?
-You can use a heart shaped waffle maker to make an adorable breakfast.
+How about waffles?
+You can use a heart-shaped waffle maker to make an adorable breakfast.

 And make coffee special by topping it with a heart!
 You can use a little heart-shaped coffee stencil like these to sprinkle cocoa or cinnamon on top of the foam.

-Then you can carry the heart theme over to lunch by making your children’s lunches on Valentine’s Day and give them heart-shaped sandwiches.
+Then you can carry the heart theme over to lunch by making your children’s lunches on Valentine’s Day and giving them heart-shaped sandwiches.